 You might not have thought of it this way, but the Crossing Chorale is one of the most faithful and longstanding shared ministries in the church.
 Each week, its members join together to nurture themselves and to prepare to nurture the congregation through singing.
 They learn about music theory, voice production, the art of choral singing, and musicianship.
 More importantly, they learn how to work together, listen to each other (musically and personally), the art of give-and-take, support each other, and have a lot of fun.
 As their director, I am proud to be able to empower them to minister to the congregation through music.
 Each year, I know you’ve witnessed how they have grown and are able to do more than they ever thought they could musically.

 Some of the people in choir cannot read music.
 Most have never sung professionally.
 Most have never sung a solo.
 Choral singing exemplifies what Unitarian Universalism is all about.
 Each individual in the choir is an integral part of the whole musical experience.
 Through this collective effort, the choir (and each singer) is stronger and better when working as a group for a common goal.

 So, please don’t think we don’t need you.
 If you like to sing and feel you could contribute to the musical life of the church, come join us in this vibrant shared ministry.
-It is a commitment to come to rehearsals on Thursday nights from 7:30 to 9:00 and to sing in both services a few sundays a month.
+It is a commitment to come to rehearsals on Thursday nights from 7:30pm to 9:00pm and to sing in both services a few Sundays a month.
 However, I guarantee that the commitment will be worth it — and even fun — and it will help the congregation to experience spirit and community through song.

 – Caryl Tipton, Director of Music Ministry